philc/book-notes/why we sleep - matthew walker.md

     able to fall asleep until far later in the evening."
 Owls are thus often forced to burn the proverbial candle at both ends.
 Greater ill health caused by a lack of sleep therefore befalls owls, including higher rates of depression, anxiety, diabetes, cancer, heart attack, and stroke."
-    * The owls are disadvantaged because the work place has standardized on the early lark schedule.
+    * Owls are disadvantaged because the work place has standardized on the early lark schedule.
   * Melatonin
     * Melatonin is the hormone emitted by your brain to implement the circadian rhythm.
       * It ramps up at dusk and coordinates the timing of sleep to other brain regions.